SkymouseStudios/skymse-jekyll/_drafts/10-best-apps-for-business-owners.md

 Stuff.

-#### What you might not like
+#### What you might not like:

-The free version is pretty limited, you can only have two projects.
+The free version is pretty limited.
+You can only have two projects.
 I upgraded because tracking my time is really important to me and how we serve our clients.

 ### Alternatives to Harvest.